The entrainment and energetics of turbulent plumes in a confined space: Flow energetics

-for sufficiently long time averages, as is verified to within $1\%$ by the values in table \ref{tab:01}.

-Evident in table \ref{tab:01} is that the total input of available potential energy at the boundaries, which is equal to twice the input of potential energy, is split equally between background potential energy production and viscous dissipation.
-This equal split, leading to a mixing efficiency of $1/2$, is found in Rayleigh-B\'{e}nard convection \citep{HugGjfm2013a} and, more generally, in convection of high Rayleigh number driven by heating and cooling that is restricted to the bottom and top of the domain, respectively.
+for sufficiently long time averages, as is verified to within approximately $1\%$ by the values (scaled by a factor of $2$) in table \ref{tab:01}.
+The data in table \ref{tab:01} also show that the total input of APE at the boundaries, which is equal to twice the input of potential energy, is split equally between BPE production and viscous dissipation, leading to the mixing efficiency of approximately $1/2$ that is also found in Rayleigh-B\'{e}nard convection \citep{HugGjfm2013a}.

-Table \ref{tab:01} indicates that the viscous dissipation $\vav{\varepsilon}_{-\zeta}^{0}$ (see also the lower layer of figure \ref{fig:05}$(b)$) generally decreases with increasing aspect ratio.
-In general, and particularly in domain's of small aspect ratio, turbulence is transported horizontally out of the upper layer and into neighbouring quadrants.
-At larger aspect ratios a greater proportion of this turbulence is dissipated before it is transported out of the upper layer, leading to the observed decrease in lower-layer viscous dissipation that is evident in table \ref{tab:01} and figure \ref{fig:05}$(b)$ for large aspect ratios.
+Table \ref{tab:01} indicates that the viscous dissipation in the lower layer $\vav{\varepsilon}_{-\zeta}^{0}$ generally decreases with increasing aspect ratio.
+In general, and particularly in domains of small aspect ratio, turbulence is transported horizontally out of a quadrant's upper layer (which, for the purpose of discussion, we assume contains the jet) and into neighbouring quadrants.
+At larger aspect ratios a greater proportion of this turbulence is dissipated before it is transported out of the upper layer, leading to the observed decrease in lower-layer viscous dissipation for large aspect ratios.

-Figure \ref{fig:05} and table \ref{tab:01} show that for relatively large aspect ratios the viscous dissipation appears to be split equally between the upper and lower layers of an individual quadrant.
-In contrast, the production of background potential energy, is three times larger in the lower layer than in the upper layer of the quadrant shown in figure \ref{fig:05}.
-The flow is therefore relatively well-mixed by the plumes before it penetrates the interface.
-Above the interface, the relatively small remaining diapycnal mixing occurs, relatively inefficiently, at the expense of an amount of viscous dissipation that is equal to that occurring in the lower layer.